 Most insurers took one of two routes to alleviate the pressure of the growing public demand for online life insurance.
 Either they scaled and transported their entire operation online, or they grew their operation and partially transported it online.
 Both have been successful in addressing consumers’ rush to embrace digital shopping.

-Online life insurance companies are constantly investing to update and enhance their products and digital marketability, making it easier for customers to reap new benefits and achieve better technological control during the shopping and application process.
+Online life insurance companies are constantly investing in updating and enhancing their products and digital marketability, making it easier for customers to reap new benefits and achieve better technological control during the shopping and application process.

-Despite all of this, some people are still reluctant to buy life insurance online — or to buy life insurance period.
+Despite all of this, some people are still reluctant to apply for life insurance online — or to buy life insurance, period.
 That can be particularly problematic for older adults.

 Life expectancy rates for Americans have almost doubled in the last 160 years.
-Today, it’s not at all uncommon for people in this country to live well beyond their late seventies.
-Unfortunately, because of the strain on pensions and other factors, more than 13% of older adults have incomes that are considerably less than the poverty level.
+Today, it’s not uncommon for people in this country to live well beyond their late seventies.
+Unfortunately, because of the strain on pensions and other factors, more than 13% of older adults have incomes considerably less than the poverty level.

 Along with that, population numbers have skyrocketed.
 As a result, the insurance industry has had to rethink how its products work under the dual pressures of the digital revolution and increased life expectancy.

 Most millennials have witnessed the struggles of older adults and understand the need to invest in an online life insurance policy as early as possible.
-This is why online life insurance is the way of the future.
+This is why online life insurance applications are the way of the future.

-As noted earlier, the online life insurance industry has burgeoned since early 2020.
-Today, totally online life insurance companies are steadfast and at their highest level of efficiency.
+As noted earlier, the insurance industry has burgeoned since early 2020.
+Today, totally life insurance companies are steadfast and at their highest level of efficiency.

-- Develop flexible product and solutions that are unique to each client
+- Develop flexible products and solutions that are unique to each client

 - Invest in their teams’ skills and capabilities